Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 **Quetzal** provides some utilities to parse, generate and manipulate such format.

-@note
-To provide users with sensical defaults, **Quetzal** made to choice to generate and manipulate graphs objects from the [Boost Graph Library](https://www.boost.org/doc/libs/1_81_0/libs/graph/doc/index.html) when not told otherwise by the user.
-This choice is mostly practical and not hard coded, as **Quetzal** interfaces still remain open-ended and offer the possibility to generate and manipulate your own custom graph classes if required to.

 ### Grammar

 Whitespace here refer to any of the following: spaces, tabs, carriage returns, and linefeeds.